Dark-Zeus007/Travel-Agency-Website/BhupenTravels/README.md

 ## Features
 ### Home:
-The main feature for the home page is the Tajmahal image of the city HYDERABAd with title it displayed as WELCOME TO ISHAANS TRAVEL AGENCY.
+The main feature for the home page is the Tajmahal image of the city HYDERABAd with title it displayed as WELCOME TO BHUPEN TRAVEL AGENCY.
 Home page is minimal and mostly an introduction to the site.

 ### Destinations: